 - Student must qualify for Title IV Aid.

-- Students must have unmet financial need- This is determined by the Financial Aid Office.
+- Student must have unmet financial need- This is determined by the FAFSA Application(s) on file.

 - Student Financial Services will determine a student’s eligibility for a summer Federal Work Study award based on remaining annual eligibility and summer session (s) or upcoming fall pre-registration.
 Amounts awarded are determined based on available funding and unmet financial need as determined by the FAFSA.

 - Students that are not enrolled during the summer session(s), but are pre-registered for the upcoming fall semester are required to adhere to the federal regulation that governs FWS.
 The regulation requires a portion of summer earnings be used to meet educational expenses during the upcoming academic year.
 These attributed earnings are considered a resource offsetting calculated need for the upcoming FAFSA award year.

 Students working On-Campus will be hired through the department posting the position via careers@temple.
 Students can apply for on-campus positions via TUPortal.